Support

 04/02/21: Check for Updates

-Version 4.60 performs a check for a newer version at startup.
+Starting with version 4.60, a check for a newer version is performed at startup.
 The results are reported to the user.
 If a newer version is found, the user has the option to download.
 Requires an active internet connection.

 The test can also be invoked manually.